anzhehong/Software-Reuse/Components/CM/CM Component Document.md

 # CM Component Document

-> This is the illustration for our Utilities Component of Software Testing Course Project, SSE Tongji University, Spring 2016.
+> This is the illustration for our CM Component of Software Testing Course Project, SSE Tongji University, Spring 2016.

 ## Requirement